madnight/blog/source/_posts/docker-alpine-wkhtmltopdf.md

 # Alpine Linux

 Building Docker images based on Debian or Ubuntu often results in image sizes of a few hundred megabytes and more.
-This is a known problem, therefore many Docker image distributors are also offering a Alpine Linux based image.
+This is a well known problem and therefore many Docker image distributors are also offering a Alpine Linux based Docker image.
 The Alpine Linux distribution is a very common Docker base distribution, because of its very small size of about 5 MB.
-After a small Google search, one will find the *wkhtmltopdf* package in the [official Alpine repositories](https://pkgs.alpinelinux.org/package/edge/testing/x86/wkhtmltopdf).
+After a fast Google search, the *wkhtmltopdf* package of the [official Alpine repositories](https://pkgs.alpinelinux.org/package/edge/testing/x86/wkhtmltopdf) shows up in the search results.
 Interestingly though, the given binary size is just about 202 KB.
-That would be perfectly fine, if there wouldn't be a problem with the dependency list.
+Which would be perfectly fine, if there wouldn't be a problem with the dependency list.
 It contains 7 items, including *qt5-qtwebkit*.
 Unfortunately this one requires 28 MB (installed size) and Xorg.
 Not only that, the Xorg server needs to be started in order to use the binary.

 # Qt Patches

-Since *wkhtmltopdf* uses the webkit engine to render its PDFs, there will be no way around the *qt5-qtwebkit*.
-However, it is possible to get around a started instance of Xorg.
-I was able to find a [GitHub repository](https://github.com/alloylab/Docker-Alpine-wkhtmltopdf) that provided a solution, by compiling a *qt-webkit* version without the need for Xorg.
+Since *wkhtmltopdf* uses the webkit engine to render PDFs, there is no way around the *qt5-qtwebkit* dependency.
+However, it is possible to avoid Xorg.
+I was able to find a [GitHub repository](https://github.com/alloylab/Docker-Alpine-wkhtmltopdf) that provides a solution, by compiling a *qt-webkit* version without the need for Xorg.

 ```Dockerfile
 FROM alpine:3.5